 We offer advice on how you could benefit from No Win No Fee terms if a lawyer establishes your claim is strong and therefore has a good chance of being successful.
 We explain how a No Win No Fee agreement works and why you would not have to pay a lawyer from our panel any fees upfront for them to start acting on your behalf.

-To find out more on why a workplace injury lawyer could successfully represent you when you make an accident at work claim, please continue reading our guide.
-If, on the other hand, you would like to discuss a personal injury claim with a member of the Legal Helpline team, please call us on 0161 696 9685.
+To find out more on why you might want to hire workplace injuries lawyer to represent you when you make an accident at work claim, please continue reading our guide.
+If, on the other hand, you would like to discuss a personal injury claim with a member of the Legal Helpline team, you can call us on 0161 696 9685.
 You can also reach us online through our 24/7 live chat service or our online enquiry form.

 Jump To A Section

-- What Is A Claim If I’m Hurt At Work In An Accident?
+- Can I Claim If I’m Hurt At Work In An Accident?

 - Common Ways In Which You Could Be Hurt At Work?